mrSerg/homespan-ikea-uppatvind/README.md

 # HomeSpan IKEA UPPÅTVIND

 Apple home-compatible ESP32 retrofit controller for the **IKEA UPPÅTVIND** air purifier.
-This project not replaces the original control logic with a **HomeSpan-based ESP32**, it integrates directly with * *Apple Home (HomeKit via HomeSpan lib)** — while keeping the original purifier electronics fully functional.
+This project not replaces the original control logic with a **HomeSpan-based ESP32**, it integrates directly with original board, and add *
+*Apple Home (HomeKit via HomeSpan lib)** — while keeping the original purifier electronics fully functional.

 The board simply attaches to the existing control PCB using four wires: